 How long does a tooth extraction take to heal

-The recovery time for a tooth extraction will take about one to two weeks.
+The recovery time for a tooth extraction will take about one to two weeks, one should monitor the tooth extraction site to ensure it is improving every day.
 If you have severe pain, bleeding and swelling for more than 24 hours following your procedure, contact your dentist.

 Emergency Tooth Extraction

 Sometimes patients require emergency dental services for tooth extraction.
 A severely abscessed tooth would lead to an emergency tooth extraction.
 A tooth abscess is caused by a bacterial infection.
 It is a pocket of pus that typically forms due to an untreated dental cavity or injury.
 If the abscess is untreated, it can cause complicated and fatal issues.

 Another emergency tooth extraction situation is a hemorrhage following an accident or injury.
 If a tooth has been partially knocked out of place and is uncontrollably bleeding from the tooth root, it will require urgent extraction.